Prethermal Floquet time crystals in chiral multiferroic chains and applications as quantum sensors of AC fields: Introduction

 In fact, quantum systems offer great opportunities for sensing different types of fields due to their strong sensitivity to external perturbations, such as weak magnetic \cite{kominis2003subfemtotesla,budker2007optical,vengalattore2007high,taylor2008high}, electric \cite{kornack2005nuclear,brownnutt2015ion} and gravitational fields \cite{schnabel2010quantum}, with a wide range of applications from materials science \cite{lovchinsky2017magnetic} to medical testing \cite{jensen2016non}.
-In addition to its high sensitivity to disturbances, quantum correlation allows to overcome the limits for classical or non-interacting quantum spin sensors, also known as the Standard Quantum Limit (SQL) \cite{giovannetti_advances_2011}.
-However, the development of sensors that exploit the many-body nature of the system in a coherent form is generally not trivial.
+In addition to its high sensitivity to disturbances, the accuracy of quantum sensors can be enhanced by quantum correlation, such as entanglement~\cite{pezze_quantum_2018,PhysRevA.85.022321} or spin squeezing along preferred directions~\cite{block2024scalable,kitagawa1993squeezed}, allowing to overcome the limits for classical or non-interacting spin sensors - also known as the Standard Quantum Limit (SQL) \cite{giovannetti_advances_2011}.
+The development of sensors that exploit the many-body nature of the system in a coherent form is generally not trivial.
 In particular, sensing AC fields becomes a challenging task.
 The most common approach in this case is the use of dynamic decoupling schemes, where high frequency spin echo pulses are employed to increase the coherent time of the sensor, thus allowing a long interrogation time with the estimated AC field \cite{hansom2014environment,muller2014optical,PhysRevLett.129.126101}.
 In such schemes, however, the required high-frequency pulses tend to mitigate the quantum correlations between the spins, thus do not exploiting the full potential of the sensor.
 Recent approaches have been proposed in order to use spin interactions in a beneficial way for AC sensing rather than hindering it \cite{iemini2023floquet,mishra_integrable_2022,zhou2020quantum,choi_quantum_2017}.
 In particular, the use of time crystals for quantum applications has been a subject of growing interest recently \cite{iemini2023floquet,gribben_quantum_2024,yousefjani_discrete_2024,bomantara_simulation_2018,montenegro_quantum_2023,lyu_eternal_2020,cabot_continuous_2023,carollo_nonequilibrium_2020,carollo_quantum_2023,bao_schrodinger_2024}, and their use as quantum sensors of AC fields is emerging as a promising avenue \cite{iemini2023floquet,gribben_quantum_2024,moon2024discretetimecrystalsensing}.